-Trade Order Cut-Off Time Valuation Time 4:00 p.m.
-New York City time 4:00 p.m.
-New York City time (which is normally 10:00 p.m. (which is normally 10:00 p.m.
-Luxembourg time) Luxembourg time)
+Trade Or rder Cut-Off Time Valuation Time Share classes other 4:00 p.m.
+New York City time than BRL RCHSC (which is normally 10:00 p.m.
+4:00 p.m.
+New York City time or BRL PCHSC Luxembourg time) (which is normally 10:00 p.m.
+BRL RCHSC or 10:00 a.m.
+New York City Luxembourg time) BRL PCHSC time (which is normally 4:00 p.m.
+Luxembourg time)

 The Sub-Fund may use funded and unfunded total return swaps and derivatives with similar characteristics to gain exposure to underlying assets that the Sub-Fund is otherwise permitted to gain exposure to by its investment policy - a basket of specific securities or an index, for example.
-The Sub-Fund may use these types of instrument to gain a long or short exposure to make a profit or avoid a loss on (i) certain bonds or other instruments that provide bond related returns and (ii) to a limited extent, indexes, equities and other eligible assets when it is efficient to do so from an accessibility and/or cost perspective or where the Investment Manager does not wish to buy or hold the asset for/within the Sub-Fund.
+The Sub-Fund may use these types of instrument to gain a long or short exposure to make a profit or avoid a loss on (i) certain bonds or other instruments that provide bond 132 related returns and (ii) to a limited extent, indexes, equities and other eligible assets when it is efficient to do so from an accessibility and/or cost perspective or where the Investment Manager does not wish to buy or hold the asset for/within the Sub-Fund.
 The expected proportion of the assets under management of the Sub-Fund that could be subject to total return swaps (including contracts for difference) is <10%, subject to a maximum of 50%.
 The counterparties will be reputable financial institutions specialised in this type of transaction.